Gogglebox: Production

 The people cast on Gogglebox were found by the show, and the producers do not advertise for participants.
 Lambert said this approach is key to the show's success as it results in more likeable people and the audience can get to know the cast over time.
 From the beginning, Alexander did not want to feature people who wanted to be on television, and sought individuals "that had the ability to make us laugh very naturally and that's quite hard."
 One of the methods used to find participants is termed "street casting", whereby the show's team looked in everyday public places; Leon and June were found in a bridge club, and Stephen and Chris were found in a hair salon.
 In later series, members of the show's production team visited random houses and held up a card that contained something, such as a picture of the British Prime Minister or a Daily Mail headline, and noted how quick the person responded and any funny, interesting, or insightful comments they had.
 The show has also found participants through recommendations, which was how the Siddiqui family and couple Giles and Mary were found.

 The programme is filmed in the viewers' homes using two small remotely controlled cameras, known as "hot heads", operated by a small team elsewhere in the home that set up a temporary production control room.
 This team consists of a producer/director, gallery operator, assistant, audio engineer, researcher for live logging, and a runner.
-Each episode of Gogglebox is made in two days, and Alexander said that people who assumed the show is cheap or easy to make makes her "blood boil".
+Each episode of Gogglebox is made in two days, and Alexander said that people who assumed the show is cheap or easy to make made her "blood boil".
 Filming starts on Friday and continues through the week, but most of the first four days are spent assessing the filmed material.
-Four-person crews circulate between the households two or three evenings each week, and the cast watch the same programs as each other, which can amount to as much as six hours of television.
+Four-person crews circulate between the households two or three evenings each week, and the cast watch the same programmes as each other, which can amount to as much as six hours of television.

 Alexander said that the biggest problem encountered during the filming stage is the cast forgetting that they are meant to be commenting and having to be given "gentle prompts".
 She added that "the craft happens over the last couple of days before it goes out on the Friday", which usually begins on a Tuesday afternoon or the Wednesday, with the production team working through the night to produce an initial cut.
 Lambert said the skill involved is "throwing away 99.9% of what people say".
 The team reviews the first edit on a Thursday afternoon, after which further cuts or tweaks are made before the narration is recorded and the episode is delivered for broadcast.